renovatebot/renovate/docs/usage/updating-rebasing.md

 ## If you made edits to a Renovate branch

-First of all, here is the one time when Renovate _won't_ refresh branches.
-If you edit a Renovate branch directly (e.g. to make a code fix to allow tests to pass again) then Renovate stops all updates of that branch.
-It is up to you to either finish the job and merge the PR, or rename it and close it so that Renovate can take back over again.
+Renovate _won't_ refresh a branch automatically if it thinks another account has added or force-pushed commits to it.
+If you've edited a Renovate branch but wish for Renovate to take over again, you can either:
+ * Tick the refresh checkbox in the PR (if supported by your platform)
+ * Rename the PR to start with `rebase!`
+ * Add a `rebase` label to the PR
+Doing so means that any additional commits will be lost once Renovate refreshes the branch.

 ## Refreshing conflicted PRs